rancher/rancher-docs/docs/pages-for-subheaders/installation-requirements.md

 If you are installing Rancher on a K3s cluster with Alpine Linux, follow [these steps](https://rancher.com/docs/k3s/latest/en/advanced/#additional-preparation-for-alpine-linux-setup) for additional setup.

-### RKE2 Specific Requirements
+### RKE Specific Requirements

-For the container runtime, RKE2 bundles its own containerd.
-Docker is not required for RKE2 installs.
+For the container runtime, RKE should work with any modern Docker version.

-For details on which OS versions were tested with RKE2, refer to the [Rancher support matrix](https://www.suse.com/suse-rancher/support-matrix/all-supported-versions).
+For more information see [Installing Docker,](../getting-started/installation-and-upgrade/installation-requirements/install-docker.md)

 ## Hardware Requirements